ReferenceType/StandardNetworkLibrary/README.md

-# .Net Standard Network Library (Experimental WIP)
+# .Net Standard Network Library (WIP)

 A library intended to be a strong backbone for future developments.
 Aim is to achieve highest performance with reasonable memory requirements.

+No locks, no extra allocations, minimum GC pressure, automatic concurrency.

-Target Framework .Net Standard 2.0+.
+Supported Frameworks .Net Standard 2.0+.

 Not production ready, everything is subject to change.
 Mostly for experimental purposes yet.

 So far we have:
-- Regular Tcp Sever Client send and recieves pure bytes, used as base, can be used standalone.
+- Regular Tcp Sever - Client send and recieves pure bytes, used as base, can be used standalone.
-- Byte Message Server Client for sending and receiving atomic messages with 4 byte header.
+- Byte Message Server - Client for sending and receiving atomic messages with 4 byte length header.
-- Ssl Client Server model using .Net built in Ssl strream with custom buffering supproting also Byte message protocol.
+- Ssl Client Server model using .Net built in Ssl stream supporting atomic Byte message protocol.
-- A custom Ssl client server with custom key exchange and AES, only for experimental purposes.
-This will extend into secure UDP
+- A custom Ssl client - server with custom key exchange and AES, only for experimental purposes.
+This may extend into secure UDP
-- Simple Udp Server-Client.
-There is no buffering here, every message is pure System call.
+- Simple Udp Server-Client work in progress, to be returned here.

 This project will be extended to implement Protobuff, HTTP.

 # Documentation
 Development is in progress, design is not finalised.

-TODO
+Helicopter view design involves:
+- SocketAsyncEventArgs based Tcp Server-Client.
+- Contigious send and receive buffers for the reduction of GC overheads due to WSA pinning.
+- A message queue system where the messages are queued if the async operation is pending.
+- Messages are dequeued and processed by the worker thread which comes from operation completion callback.

 # Sample Code
 ```c#